DoaaDaban/reading-notes/301/ReadClass01.md

 ## [Component Based Architecture](https://www.tutorialspoint.com/software_architecture_design/component_based_architecture.htm)

 1. What is a component?
     - a modular, portable, replaceable, and reusable set of well-defined functionality that encapsulates its implementation and exporting it as a higher-level interface.

-1. What are the charactistics of a component?
+1. What are the characteristics of a component?
     - Reusability
     - Replaceable
-    - Not context specifi
+    - Not context-specific
     - Extensible
     - Encapsulated
     - Independent
-1. What are the advantages of using component based architecture?
+1. What are the advantages of using component-based architecture?
     - Ease of deployment
     - Reduced cost
     - Ease of development
     - Reusable
     - Modification of technical complexity
     - Reliability
     - System maintenance and evolution
     - Independent

 ## [React Props](https://itnext.io/what-is-props-and-how-to-use-it-in-react-da307f500da0)

-1. What is props short for?
+1. What are props short for?
     - props short for properties

 1. How are props used in React?